The Final Experiment (expedition): Reactions

 Jeran Campanella, an American YouTuber popular among flat Earth content creators as "Jeranism", acknowledged that his flat Earth model was no longer valid after witnessing the midnight sun firsthand.

 He later told The Denver Post that he was going to "step away" from the flat-Earth community.

-Fellow flat Earth creator Austin Whitsitt of "Witsit Gets It" admitted being wrong about the existence of a 24-hour sun, but said he was still open to the Earth being flat, stating that there might be a way to reconcile flat Earth beliefs with observations of the 24-hour sun.
+Fellow flat Earth creator Austin Whitsitt of "Witsit Gets It" admitted being wrong about the existence of a 24-hour sun, but said he was still open to the Earth being flat, stating that there might be a way to reconcile flat Earth beliefs with observations of the 24-hour Sun.

 The wider flat Earth community has largely denied the results of the expedition, claiming that the footage was filmed in a dome studio or on a green screen, and that the participants were part of a larger conspiracy to promote the globe model.

-During a sermon on December 30, Alabama pastor Dean Odle suggested that Satan created a fireball to act as a false sun.
+During a sermon on December 30, Alabama pastor Dean Odle suggested that Satan created a fireball to act as a false Sun.

 Some flat Earthers accused Duffy of taking funds from his church to finance the expedition, which he has denied.
 Dominic Enyart, a friend of Duffy and a member of his congregation, said the accusations were baseless.

 Duffy stated of the overall reaction from flat Earthers: "The flat Earth community is imploding.
 They cannot decide what to believe.
 They've all come up with their own conspiracies."

-Campanella suggested that Duffy might come to regret the expedition, stating that Duffy had become "this evil villain of the flat-Earth world."
+Campanella suggested that Duffy might come to regret the expedition, saying he had become "this evil villain of the flat-Earth world".